partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 What you’ll find in this post:

 - A review of a few of today’s human-AI interaction modes -- and why I think that _multiplayer_ is an approach worth taking too.
-- Some software sketches based on [tldraw](https://tldraw.com), a multiplayer infinite whiteboard web app, with NPC users that can follow commands and proactively offer help.
+- Some software sketches built on [tldraw](https://tldraw.com), a multiplayer infinite whiteboard web app, with NPC users that can follow commands and proactively offer help.
-- Tentative conclusions in both the design and tech domains.
+- Some conclusions in both the design and tech domains.

 **There’s also code!** We made a starter kit to get tldraw working with PartyKit, for your own experiments.
 You’ll find that at the bottom of this post.